ryanczm/Analytic-Musings/notes/fa/fa.md

 In terms of **football tropes** we see often:

 * There is this expectation that if you play well, but you lose, you should in theory win more in the future, vice versa.
 This should be encoded in XG.
-For example, Liverpool led the 25/26 season for the first 5-10 games scraping last minute winners etc.
+For example, Liverpool led the 25/26 season for the first 5-10 games scraping last minute winners etc. We all remember than Szobo dummy and Ngumoha's finish to win vs Newcastle.
+Then the next game, Crystal Palace tonked them with a last minute winner.
 * Big chances or big saves define games.
 If a shot goes in just a few inches, the whole outcome changes and your whole bet is fried.

 In terms of the **core momentum feature**: